 Another example is $g \equiv ura(joe, student), ura(joe, seniorLecturer) \rightarrow$: "is the policy consistent if joe is assigned to both student and seniorLecturer?".
-Clearly, with such assignments to user joe, the policy is inconsistent: roles student and lecturer are in SSD, according to property number six, student and seniorLecturer are in SSD too, thus the policy is inconsistent using property number one.
+Clearly, with such assignments to user joe, the policy is inconsistent: roles student and lecturer are in SSD, student and seniorLecturer are in SSD too according to property P6. thus the policy is inconsistent using property P1.
 It is very interesting for administrators to conduct such verifications before any assignment: they can ensure the consistency of their policy in the presence of updates.